Ralphbruens/archivalresilience/README.md

     ![OCR Test ](/assets/images/ocr.png)

 Then I learn the program to isolate the Images and Paterns.
-It not flawless.

 </details>

-## Tradaiotn of Patterns
+## The Patterns

+Using the pattern
+Textile/Dye

+IN PROCESS

 ***